ross-hugo/738_Project_1/README.md

 First Project for Machine Learning Class (EECS 738)

 ## Algorithms used
-I used two different algorithms on two different datasets
-- K-Means
+I used the algorithm K-Means for this project

 ## Datasets Used
 - [Mushroom Poisonous Dataset]{https://www.kaggle.com/uciml/mushroom-classification}